 As representatives of NICA, the league, and our sport, student-athletes and coaches must ride only on authorized trails.
 This rule applies at all times.
-It is the responsibility of student-athletes and coaches to know which trails are legal for bikes.
+It is the responsibility of student-athletes and coaches to know which trails and type(s) of bikes are legal.
 Building unauthorized trails or adding unauthorized features, such as berms or jumps, is also unacceptable and carries the same consequences.
 Red level consequences will be enforced upon the issue of a citation.